-As Maine Public just passed its one-year anniversary with ROI Solutions, Robert Lambert sat down with Maine Public’s Robin McCarthy, the Manager of Direct Mail Fundraising, and Curt Chadbourne, the Director of Member Services, to discuss their experience with ROI Solutions and Revolution CRM.
+As Maine Public passed its one-year anniversary with ROI Solutions in 2019, our Robert Lambert sat down with Maine Public’s Robin McCarthy, the Manager of Direct Mail Fundraising, and Curt Chadbourne, the Director of Member Services, to discuss their experience with ROI Solutions and Revolution CRM.

 Robert: Thanks for joining us today and sharing a bit about your experience with Revolution CRM.
 To start off, could you share with our readers how long you have each been at Maine Public and a bit about your prior experience?

 Robin: Sure, I am closing in on 2 years now at Maine Public and I run the Direct Mail and Direct Marketing Program here.
 Before this, I worked in nonprofit fundraising, with a background doing advocacy work for NRDC (Natural Resources Defense Council) and serving as the Development Director for an organization that focused on sustainable farming outreach in Central America.

 Curt: I’ve been in broadcasting for most of my professional career, starting in a small station in Bangor, Maine.
 I was working 6 days a week for minimum wage, but I liked it enough to stick with it.
 From there I moved to Portland, where I directed morning news casts.
 After a few years, I switched to writing and producing tv commercials at the same station.
 We moved back to Bangor to be closer to family, and I joined Maine Public as the Pledge Producer for online fundraising, which I did for 15 years.
 Two years ago, I became the Director of Member Services for Maine Public, taking over just as we were transitioning to ROI Solutions.

 Robert: Can you give our readers a little more background about the organization and its mission?